 FP/G - Fantasy Points per Game.
 The total number of points a player has scored divided by the number of games they have played.
 A game counts the same if a player features for 90 minutes, or 10 minutes.

 GACS% - The percentage of points a player gets from Goals, Assists and Clean Sheets.
-Unless your name is Sergio Aguero, a GACS reliance above 60% is likely to be unsustainable.
+Unless your name is Erling Haaland, a GACS reliance above 60% is likely to be unsustainable.

-Ghost Points - These are points scored on Fantrax for actions other than Goals, Assists, and Clean Sheets.
+Ghost Points - These are points scored in Fantrax Default Scoring (FDS) for recurring (i.e. not own goals, cards, or anything penalty related) actions other than Goals, Assists, and Clean Sheets.
 These Ghost Points, or peripheral points, reward players for (mainly) positive contributions to the game.
-So statistically good performances are rewarded, not simply attacking returns and clean sheets.
-Ghost Points are made up of Key Passes; Shots on Target; Interceptions; Tackles Won; Aerials Won; Clearances; Successful Dribbles; Dispossessions; and Accurate Crosses – No Corners.
+Ghost Points are made up of Key Passes; Shots on Target; Interceptions; Tackles Won; Blocked Shots, Aerials Won; Clearances; Successful Dribbles; Dispossessions; and Accurate Crosses – No Corners.

-gPP90 - Ghost Points per 90 minutes.
-Same as above, but as a calculation of Ghost Points per 90 minutes played by each player.
+gPPS / gPP90 - Ghost Points per Start / 90 minutes.
+Same as above, but as a calculation of Ghost Points per Start or by 90 minutes played by each player.